Racopokemon/ImageSort/README.md

     * ~~Maybe also when hovering the percentage center top~~
     * ~~Show even more info, like ISO or focal length (Im interested in these values now)~~
   * ~~Show "filtered" when filtering in the progress bar~~
+  * We need an app icon!
+  * Fainly show a big arrow when reaching the first image again?
+On top of it all, fades quickly?
 * Filter by category
   * ~~Copy the behavior of the bottom right text (scrolling, mouse highlight, etc)~~
   * ~~no filter, keep only, 1-3 only~~